-You will receive a proxy for in mid-March listing the web site locations.
-Currently the Annual Reports from 2003-2012 are available on our web site and can be viewed by accessing the annual reports index.
+You will receive a proxy form in mid-March listing the web site locations.
+Currently the Annual Reports from 2005-2014 are available on our web site and can be viewed by accessing the annual reports index.

 If you own GE stock directly with a broker and would like electronic delivery of the annual report, Broadridge Investor Communications Services will handle your request.

 Broadridge Investor Communication Services